DKFZ-ODCF/sophia/README.md

 `sophiaMref` processes a list of gzipped BED files that were generated with the `sophia` tool.
 From these it generates a reference that can be used by `sophiaAnnotate` for annotating structural variants with gene information.

-The file produced by `sophiaMref` is a BED file with the following columns (see `MrefEntry::printBpInfo` for details):
+The file produced by `sophiaMref` is a BED file suffixed with with the following columns (see `MrefEntry::printBpInfo` for details):

 | Column | Description                                              | Format                                                                                                            |
 |--------|----------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------|